-Student Health Service expects behavior on the part of patients, relatives and friends to be reasonable and responsible.
+M.S.
+Shook Student Health Service expects behavior on the part of patients, relatives, and friends to be reasonable and responsible.
 Behaviors are to be reflective of active participation in their own care and of adherence to clinic rules and regulations.

-As a patient at Student Health Services your rights include:
+As a patient at M.S.
+Shook Student Health Service, your rights include:

 - The right to information regarding the scope and availability of services.